 Whisk in the black sesame powder or paste.

 When a chilled custard, pour into an ice cream maker to churn.
-Then transfer into a sealed container and store in the freezer.
+Transfer into a sealed container and store in the freezer for at least an hour or more.

 What Can I make with Leftover Egg Whites?